podoodoo/web3-learning-journal/README.md

 ### 12/26/2022 Ethereum Tries

+Trie is pronounced "try."
 There are three tries hashes in Ethereum blocks: Receipt, State, and Transaction.
+There is also the storage trie.

 ![Ethereum Tries](https://res.cloudinary.com/divzjiip8/image/upload/v1669869958/guides/Screen_Shot_2022-11-30_at_8.45.47_PM.png)